 He currently resides in Montpelier, Vermont, with his wife.
 In 2009 he joined the Fairfield University MFA program.
 (See Talks to read his 2011 commencement address.)
 He works widely in schools with both students and teachers.

 Wormser has received the Frederick Bock Prize from Poetry and the Kathryn A. Morton Prize along with fellowships from Bread Loaf, the National Endowment for the Arts and the John Simon Guggenheim Memorial Foundation.
 In 2000 he was writer in residence at the University of South Dakota.
-Wormser is the Director of Educational Outreach for the Frost Place in Franconia, New Hampshire.
+Wormser founded the Frost Place Conference on Poetry and Teaching and also the Frost Place Seminar.